QuentinRa/blog.quentinra.dev/proj/uml/flow/index.md

   having the condition cond3

-Since not anyone may follow this rule, you may add a note saying how yours is choosing.
+Since not anyone may follow this rule, you may add a note saying how your automate is picking a branch.

 <hr class="sr">